rosaaldama278/tingaldama/about.md

 ### Background 🎓

 I hold a Master's degree in Computer Science with a specialization in Machine Learning from Columbia University.
-I have extensive experience in building ML model with ML modeling frameworks (PyTorch, Tensorflow)  and cloud data processing technologies and frameworks such as Apache Saprk, SQL, etc. as a data analyst before my graduate study 📚
+I have extensive experience in building ML model with ML modeling frameworks (PyTorch, Tensorflow)  and cloud data processing technologies and frameworks such as Apache Spark, SQL, etc. as a data analyst before my graduate study 📚

 ### Professional Experience 💼